-He is a member of the Arboricultural Association and the Consulting Arborist Society.
+He is a committee member of the Scottish Branch of the Arboricultural Association, and a member of the Consulting Arborist Society.

 Appendix 3: Glossary of Arboricultural Terms

 Adaptive growth.
 In tree biomechanics, the process whereby the rate of wood formation in the cambial zone, as well as wood quality, responds to gravity and other forces acting on the cambium.
 This helps to maintain a uniform distribution of mechanical stress.
 Adaptive roots.
 The adaptive growth of existing roots; or the production of new roots in response to damage, decay or altered mechanical loading.